thulab/iotdb-quality/docs/en/DataProfiling/Histogram.md

 **Output Series:** The value of the bucket of the histogram, where the lower bound represented by the i-th bucket (index starts from 1) is start+(i-1)(end-start)/count and the upper bound is start+i(end-start)/count.

+**Note:**

++ If the value is lower than `start`, it will be put into the 1st bucket.
+If the value is larger than `end`, it will be put into the last bucket.
++ Missing points, null points and `NaN` in the input series will be ignored.

 ## Examples

 Input series: